christofferholmstedt/bachelor-thesis-use-of-dane-in-identity-fedeartions/instructions/README.md

 This is not a complete guide on how to get Shibboleth and the other software used fully operational.
 Therefore we prefer to give links to the official documentation.

+We have used Ubuntu 11.10 and 12.04 so the instructions are for those distributions.

 #### What's the purpose with each software?

 ##### Bind9, OpenDNSSEC, SoftHSM